-Creating an Organization (Org) in Cloudsmith gives you the ability to configure access for teams, individuals and machines that map to your companies organizational structure.
-Building security and resilience into the management of teams and workflows is essential in today's ecosystem.
+Creating an Organization (Org) in Cloudsmith allows you to configure access for teams, individuals and machines that map to your company's organizational structure.
+Building security and resilience in managing teams and workflows is essential in today's ecosystem.
 This is a quick start guide to the powerful permission system within Cloudsmith and how you can get started.

 The menu on the left is where you can modify/configure Organization settings, and has the following sections: